}

 When you need to insert thousands or millions of rows into a database, the default SQLAlchemy ORM approach becomes painfully slow.
 A naive loop inserting one row at a time can take minutes for what should be a seconds-long operation.

-This guide covers every bulk insert method in SQLAlchemy, from ORM conveniences to raw Core performance, with real benchmarks to help you choose the right approach.
+This guide covers every bulk insert method in SQLAlchemy 2.0, from the new ORM-style session.execute(insert(...)) to raw Core performance and async support, with real benchmarks to help you choose the right approach.

 Why Bulk Insert Matters: The Performance Gap